MalasadaTech/thruntellisearch-learning/README.md

 I discuss the pre-reqs.

 ## 01 - WebInjects
-In this section we discuss web injects TA2726, ZPHP/SmartApeSG, and LandUpdate808.
-We follow the following pattern:
+In this section, we explore web injects using TA2726, ZPHP, and LandUpdate808 as examples.
+Key concepts include intel sources, inject patterns, infrastructure templates, pivots, validation methods, attribution types, aliases, and the overall process of threat intelligence analysis.
-- Begin with an intel lead
-- Use the lead to find compromised sites
-- Find the inject pattern
-- Use the pattern to find additional compromised sites
-- Find an external source to validate our findings

-We also discuss the key concept of making the distinction between identifiers for thractors, delivery methods, and malware.

-26OCT25 - Initial start.
-Work in progress...